Bruno Frei

-Bruno Frei (real name, Benedikt Freistadt: 11 June 1897 – 21 May 1988) was a political (Marxist) writer and journalist.
-He was born in Preßburg which at that time was part of the Austro-Hungarian empire, and the family moved to Vienna in 1909.
+Bruno Frei (real name Benedikt Freistadt; 11 June 1897 – 21 May 1988) was a political (Marxist) writer and journalist.
+He was born in Preßburg, and the family moved to Vienna in 1909.
 Following the frontier changes mandated in 1919, he spent much of his adult life and career in that city, although he spent six of the Hitler years exiled in Mexico.

 Sources most frequently name him as Bruno Frei, but he is also sometimes identified as Karl Franz, a pseudonym under which some of his work was published.

 Life

 Early years

-Benedikt Freistadt was born in Preßburg (today Bratislava, Slovakia).
+Benedikt Freistadt was born in Preßburg, Austria-Hungary (today Bratislava, Slovakia).
 His father, Michael Freistadt, was in business.
 The family was poor, although through his mother, born Berta Hauser, he was related to Heinrich Heine.
 Preßburg was a cultural melting pot, and in an age when national identity and language had become important, it is noteworthy that his mother's first language was Hungarian although fluency in German, his father's first language, was necessary outside the front door.
 In any case, when he was 12 the family re-located to Vienna.
 Three years later, when he was 15, he abandoned his training for the rabbinate.

 Journalism

 Bruno Frei made his earliest journalistic contributions in 1917.
-He provided material for the recently established left-liberal Viennese newspaper "Der Abend".
+He provided material for the recently established left-liberal Viennese newspaper Der Abend.
 He was much influenced by the newspaper's thoughtfully Communist proprietor, Karl Colbert.
 It was a mark of the times that on 18 March 1918 "Der Abend" was closed down by the authorities: it was relaunched as "Der neue Abend" on 10 June 1918, but reverted to its former title on 31 October 1918.
 Frei was at this point not a full-time journalist, since in 1915/16 he also commenced his study of Philosophy at the University of Vienna.
 While at university he was able to attend lectures and presentations by Sigmund Freud, Max Adler and Karl Kraus.
 He came into contact with socialist groups and in 1918 himself joined the Social Democratic Workers' Party (Sozialdemokratische Arbeiterpartei Deutschösterreichs / SDAP)—as it was known till 1933.
 In the revolutionary ferment that followed national military defeat he drew close, politically, to the group around Josef Frey (who later became a Communist Party official).
 He was awarded his doctorate on 30 June 1920 for a dissertation entitled "The Ethics of Pirkei Avot as a Paradigm for Ethics of Judaism" ("Die Ethik des Pirque Aboth als Paradigma einer Ethik des Judentums").